Heerozh/spectre/README.md

 ### Differences with zipline:
 * spectre's `QuandlLoader` using float32 datatype for GPU performance.
-* For performance, spectre's arranges the data to be flattened by bars without time information so may be differences, such as `Return(win=10)` may actually be more than 10 days if some stock not open trading in period.
+* spectre does not align bars by time, so `Return(win=10)` means 10 bars return, may actually be more than 10 days if some stock not open trading in period.
-* When encounter NaN, spectre returns NaN, zipline uses `nan*` so still give you a number.
+* When encounter NaN, spectre's Built-in Technical Factors returns NaN, zipline uses `nan*` so still give you a number.
 * If an asset has no data on the day, spectre will filter it out, no matter what value you return.